Contents

 6. Personal data relating to children and third parties

-Persons under the age of 16 may not provide personal data about themselves unless they have obtained permission from their parents to do so.
+Persons under the age of 16 may not provide personal data about themselves unless they have obtained permission from their parents.

-If you are not legally entitled to provide any personal data independently, you are required to obtain the consent of the third parties concerned (e.g. legal representative, guardian, other person on whose behalf you are acting) or to provide another legal basis for the provision of the data.
-In this context, you are required to consider whether the consent of a third party is necessary in connection with the disclosure of the personal data in question.
-It may be the case that Cordia does not have personal contact with the data subject, in which case you are responsible for ensuring compliance with this point and Cordia bears no responsibility in this regard.
-Regardless of this, Cordia is always entitled to check whether there is an appropriate legal basis for the processing of personal data.
-For example, if you are acting on behalf of a third party, we are entitled to request your authorisation and/or the relevant data subject’s consent to the processing of their data in relation to the matter in question.
+Where the individual does not have the legal right to provide any personal data, they must obtain the consent of the relevant third parties (e.g. legal representative, guardian, or another person on whose behalf they are acting) or provide another legal basis for the provision of the data.
+The individual must consider whether the consent of a third party is necessary for the provision of the personal data.
+Cordia may not have any personal contact with the relevant third party, in which case the individual is responsible for ensuring compliance with this provision, and Cordia shall not be liable in this regard.
+Notwithstanding this, Cordia is entitled at all times to verify that the appropriate legal basis for processing the personal data is available.
+For example, if the individual is acting on behalf of a third party, Cordia is entitled to request the relevant third party’s authorization and/or consent for the relevant processing.

 7. Data security measures